tocalabs/toca-docs/src/book/testing/testing_apps.md

 When you are building your App in the App Designer, you are typically using "Design Mode".
 When you are in design mode, you can drag components onto the page, edit the properties of your components and define your In Page Logic (IPL).
 Design mode is aimed at making it as easy as possibly to build your app so while it can give you a rough idea of how your page will look there are certain limitations to how components can be rendered.
 Fortunately to solve this, the App Designer has another mode: preview mode.

 Preview mode solves this for you by taking away the distractions of the App Designer and showing you the App as your end users would see it.
 Your App, as shown in preview mode, will look exactly the same as it would once you have deployed it.
+To switch to preview mode, click the preview icon in the top right of the designer bar.
+To get back to design mode, click the paintbrush icon in the top right of the designer bar.

 Whilst in preview mode, you can click on links to other pages and they will work as expected, your IPL will also work as expected.